-Shreya Bose, Technical Content Writer at BrowserStack - May 12, 2020
+Shreya Bose, Technical Content Writer at BrowserStack - May 20, 2022

 Challenges of UI Testing

-- Selecting the right automated UI testing tool: Without the right automated UI testing tool, testers would have to manually test the user interface, which would be enormously time-consuming and effort-intensive.
-Not to mention, manual testing opens the door to human error.
-However, it is important to choose a tool that fits into the testing team’s existing workflow.
+Without the right automated UI testing tool, testers would have to manually test the user interface, which would be time-consuming and effort-intensive.
+Not to mention, manual testing is prone to human error.
+However, choosing a tool that fits into the testing team’s existing workflow is essential.
 It should also have record/playback abilities, support reusable tests, and require minimal maintenance.
 It should also have in-built mechanisms for reporting and tracking bugs.
-Given the huge number of automation testing tools and frameworks in the market, one can see why making the choice would be a challenge.
+Given the huge number of automation frameworks in the market, one can see why making a choice would be challenging.

 UI Testing Tools

-- In-house device lab: This one should be obvious.
-If testers have access to an in-house device lab, they can run UI tests on real devices and verify the software GUI themselves.
+This one should be obvious.
+Testers can run UI tests on real devices and verify the software GUI themselves if they have access to an in-house mobile testing lab.
 Of course, this is usually not an option for individual testers or small organizations because setting up such a lab incurs significant monetary investment.
 The lab must be populated with as many devices as possible since the current state of global device fragmentation means that any software will be accessed by a massive range of different devices and browsers.

-While putting their UI through automated Selenium testing, testers can take advantage of BrowserStack’s myriad integrations, as well as a variety of debugging tools to streamline tests, identify bugs and neutralize them before they can disrupt user experience.
+While putting their UI through automated Selenium testing, testers can take advantage of BrowserStack’s myriad integrations, as well as a variety of debugging tools to streamline tests, identify bugs and neutralize them before they can disrupt the user experience.

 Testers can also use BrowserStack’s real device cloud for manual testing.
-The same logic applies: manually test a website across 2000+ real browsers and devices.
+The same logic applies: manually test a website across 3000+ real browsers and devices.

 UI Testing Techniques

-- Exploratory Testing: This is usually done manually.
-One or more testers “explore” a website, going through its features and functions to ensure that all of them are working properly.
-Usually, exploratory tests do not involve too much pre-planning.
-They focus on various aspects of user experience and outline user journeys that must be tested.
-The parameters for exploratory testing usually differ from project to project because of its flexible nature.
-The purpose of each exploratory test depends on the nature of the website, and the related user journeys it provides.
-Fundamentally, it helps identify flaws or bugs that wouldn’t usually show up planned automated tests.
+Exploratory testing is done manually where one or more testers “explore” a website, going through its features and functions to ensure that all of them are working correctly.
+It does not involve too much pre-planning as they focus on various aspects of user experience and outline user journeys that must be tested.
+The parameters for exploratory testing usually differ from project to project because of their flexibility.
+Each exploratory test’s purpose depends on the website’s nature and the related user journeys it provides.
+Fundamentally, it helps identify flaws or bugs that wouldn’t usually show up in planned automated tests.

-- Scripted Testing: This refers to automated UI tests.
-Test frameworks and tools need to be given specific directions regarding what to test and how to test it, and this is done through test scripts.
-The exact opposite of exploratory testing, it requires extensive planning, crafting test cases, and writing test scripts accordingly.
+This refers to automated UI tests when test frameworks and tools need to be given specific directions regarding what to test and how to test it, and this is done through test scripts.
+The opposite of exploratory testing requires extensive planning, crafting test cases, and writing test scripts accordingly.
 Test scripts are run through automation frameworks such as Selenium.
 Scripts define test parameters as well as the expected output.
 This helps the framework compare actual results with expected ones so that they can pronounce tests as passed or failed.